-Keywords are used to ignite your PPC advertising campaigns.
+Keywords are the backbone for igniting your PPC advertising campaigns.
 Choosing keywords that are targeted and relevant to whatever you’re promoting or selling will greatly help in having a successful campaign.
-As a result, this will help to generate a higher click-through rate, higher conversions and a higher ROI (return on investment).
+As a result, this can help to produce a higher click-through rate, higher conversions and a higher ROI (return on investment).

-You can choose how many keywords you want to use in your PPC advertising campaign by building a keyword list (be it a dozen, or hundreds of them).
+You can choose how many keywords you want to use in your PPC advertising campaign which can be done by building a keyword list (be it a dozen, or hundreds of them).

 Tip: Your keyword list should be evaluated and optimized periodically by adding new promising keywords to it and eliminating the ones that are underperforming.

-You can choose the keyword match types as to when your ads would be displayed for PPC advertising.
+You can choose the keyword match types as to when you want your ads to be displayed for PPC advertising.